rpi-techfundamentals/capstone_template_2/README.md

 ### Step 7 Commit the Push the File to GitHub
 Confirm that you can see the repository on the Github Repository.

+### Step 8 If given an NDA (for some teams)
+Sign the NDA and name the file NDA_first_last.pdf and upload it into the NDA folder.

 You are done!